amitmse/in_Python_/Boosting/README.md

 --------------------------------------------------------------------------------------------------
 1. Initialize Weights:

 	- Assign same weight to all obs ( 1/No. of obs ).
 	- The sum of weights is 1.
 	- If there are 10 total obs then weight is 0.1 (1/10).
 	- Actual weight for target "Yes" = +0.1
 	- Actual weight for target "No" = -0.1

 2. Iterative Learning: In each iteration, a model is trained.
 - Each tree learns from previous ones.
 Misclassified observations gain more weight in the next iteration.
 - Correctly classified observations retain their weights.
 All weights are adjusted to sum to 1.

-- For each iteration compute accuracy: (1/2) * ln [ (1 - Total Error) / Total Error ]
+- For each iteration compute accuracy:
+- (1/2) * ln [ (1 - Total Error) / Total Error ]
-	- Three obs are misclassified out of 10 in the first iteration, the total error is 3/10. accuracy: 0.43
+	- If three obs are misclassified out of 10 in the first iteration, the total error is 3/10. accuracy: 0.43

 - Recompute weights: Adjust weight for misclassified observation:
 	- correctly classified = Previous Weight * e^(-accuracy) = 0.07